Hands Up (Give Me Your Heart)

 "Hands Up (Give Me Your Heart)" is a 1981 song by Ottawan.
 It was the band's second-biggest international hit single, after their 1979 hit "D.I.S.C.O.".

-The song reached the Top 5 across Europe and became a number one in New Zealand.
+The song reached the top 5 across Europe and became a number one for eight consecutive weeks in New Zealand.
 It was not released in North America until 1991 as a remix.

-There was a French version, called Haut les mains (donne moi ton cœur), whose translation is nearly the same as the English title.
+A French version, titled "Haut les mains (donne moi ton cœur)", is a near translation of the English version.

 Sway version

 In 1987, Club Med commissioned a re-recording of the song to serve as the new commercial jingle for its television advertising.
 The new version was recorded by Sway, a one-off vocal group featuring Canadian musicians Vivienne Williams, Sharon Lee Williams and Colina Phillips on vocals, and was produced by reggae musician Carl Harvey.

 The Sway version reached #7 on Canada's RPM charts in 1988, and was a Juno Award nominee for Best Single at the Juno Awards of 1989.